vinliao/x/learn-linux-site/src/learn/files.md

 Task: write a "hello world!" text one of your txt you have just created.

-## Making some movement
+## Copy pasta
-Of course, learning about files isn't complete without copy, paste, and move.
+Of course, learning about files isn't complete without copy and paste.

-You can use the `cp` command to copy and `mv` to move.
-Remember, the `man` comand is your best friend.
+You can use the `cp` command to copy.

-Task 1: copy the txt file you have just written outside to "red-apple" folder.
+Task: copy the txt file you have just written outside to red-apple folder.

-// maybe insert some tree here
+// maybe insert folder tree here

+## Time to create some movement
+The move operation, which is done using the `mv` command, is probably the most confusing.
+This command is not only used for moving files, but for renaming!
+Remember, the `man` command is your best friend.

-Task 2: move that freshly copied txt file to the hidden folder.
+Task: move that freshly copied txt file to the hidden folder and rename it so that it's hidden.

+// maybe insert folder tree here

+## Bulk movement
+You know the `ctrl+a` + `ctrl+c` + `ctrl+v` command in file explorer right?
+That's really handy, and now you have to do it using the terminal.

+Task: In the home directory, create another folder (the same place you created red-apple).
+Copy (or move, if you wish) all the content inside red-apple--the normal and hidden folder--to this newly created folder.

+Huge bonus point if you can do it in one command.

-// maybe also insert some tree here
+// maybe insert folder tree here

-## And finally, delete
+## Throw it to the trash
-You have learned the basics of file and folder navigation, and the folder is (kinda) useless now.
+You have learned the basics of file and folder navigation, time to clean up.

+The `rm` command can be used to delete files and folders.

-Task: delete red-apple.
+Task: delete red-apple and the newly created folder.

-Bonus point if you can do it in one command.
+## Chapter finished
+Now that you have arrived here, you have the basic ability to manipulate and manage files and folders.
+The more you use it, the more it becomes second nature.

+And perhaps there will come a point where you prefer to use terminal than the file explorer.